 Students must fulfill the requirements for admission to the Graduate College.
 Applicants must have the equivalent of an undergraduate minor in Geography & Environmental Studies or will be required to take extra undergraduate coursework prior to full admission.
 Students must provide a two-page Statement of Goals and Objectives as part of their application.
 This statement should demonstrate the student’s writing skills and should specify as clearly as possible academic/professional goals and the reasons for selecting the G&ES program of study.

 All graduate credits must be at the 400 level, except for a maximum of 10 credit hours from a limited list of university approved 300-level courses.
-Students should consult with the Department for the limited list; some courses on the list may require specific approval by the Department’s Graduate Coordinator.
+Please consult the department for details.

-Students must write either a thesis (6 cr.) or major research paper (3 cr.) under the supervision of a Program Advisor and faculty committee.
-A formal approval of the proposal by the committee is required prior to registration.
+Students must complete the requirements of either a thesis (6 cr.) or capstone portfolio (3 cr.) under the supervision of a Program Advisor and faculty committee.
 For students undertaking the thesis, an oral defense is also required.
-For students enrolled in the research paper option, a written comprehensive examination covering their chosen area of specialization as well as knowledge of geography, environmental studies, and disciplinary techniques must be completed.

 OR 6 cr. hrs. of Thesis Hours (GES 5901, 5902, 5903)